RadekGod/pq-toolkit/README.md

 ### How to start web application

 1. Deployment:
-   - Go to `src/deployments`
+   - Go to `src/deployments/flavor/[flavor]`
-   - Fill in required configuration in `.env.*` files according to your specification
+   - Fill in required configuration in `.env` files according to your specification
    - Go to `src/`
    - Build docker image by running `make build-[flavor]`
    - Deploy docker image by running `make start-[flavor]`